in03/rex/README.md

 Second try might be pretty lucky if it's a long running project.
 Therein lies one of the main benefits of running Rex.
 If you have project backups running alongside database backups, you can much more easily roll-back a single project.

-## Why the name 'Rex'?
-CLI entrypoints are like domain names.
-You want them short, memorable and it's nice if you can type them with one hand.
-`Rex` fits the bill I'm sorting going for a space theme with my projects at the moment.
-It's also kind of an awkward acronym derived from **R**esolve Project **EX**porter.

 ## How does it work?
 Run `rex up` and Rex runs as a background process using a given schedule to trigger actions.
 When a scheduled backup event is reached, Rex waits until you're at your least busy, then exports a DaVinci Resolve project file.